glyphx/WTC-MINER-PRO/README.md

 $NUM_GPU Default Configuration: 1

 **IMPORTANT** To use MultiGPU you had to have modified the .exe's with a hexeditor.
-I will not redistribute the modified .exe's to you.
-However, I can teach you how to disassemble the .exe's: @glyphx on telegram or glyph.miser@gmail.com.
+I can teach you how to disassemble the .exe's: @glyphx on telegram or glyph.miser@gmail.com.
 **Warning**
 **Do not run other people's modified .exe's, you are implicitly giving them your trust.**